Rakitin/springlearning/README.md

-This code wrote for Spring class
+This code is being written for Spring class
 ---